kristofzerbe/kiko.io/source/_posts/2022/CSS-Columns-and-Drop-Shadow.md

 }
 ```

 In case you work with a Chromium based browser (Version 97.x as of today), you will be confronted with a bug.
-The "break" from one column to the next doesn't respect the full 10px high shadow of the next item. **It breaks too early**.
+The "break" from one column to the next doesn't respect the full 10px high shadow of the next item. **It breaks too late**.
 You will get something like this:

 ![Column layout with DropShadow in Chromium](CSS-Columns-and-Drop-Shadow/sample-columns-shadows.png)

 {% alertbox info %}
-I added a red shadow on hover to make the bug more obvious.
+I added a red shadow on hover, to make the bug more obvious.
 See following pen to inspect the CSS.
 In case you use Firefox (Version 96.x as of today), you won't see the bug, because Mozilla did it right.
 {% endalertbox %}

 {% indiepen "sample-columns-shadows" 410 result %}